9 Best Day Trips from Disney World

 3. St. Augustine

-Have you ever been to the oldest city in America?
-If not, then you’ve never been to St. Augustine.
+Have you ever visited the oldest city in America?
+If not, you should check out St. Augustine.

-The city, founded in 1565, is located on the northeast coast of Florida.
-Its know for its Spanish colonial architecture, especially Castillo de San Marcos, a fort built by early Spanish settlers.
+Located about two hours northeast of Walt Disney World, St. Augustine makes for an excellent day trip.
+Founded in 1565, this historic city is situated on Florida’s northeast coast and is renowned for its Spanish colonial architecture, particularly the Castillo de San Marcos, a fort built by early Spanish settlers.

-There are many family-friendly attractions and activities in the area, including visits to St. Augustine Beach, Crescent Beach, and Anastasia State Park, a wildlife sanctuary.
-You can also explore the St. Augustine Pirate & Treasure Museum to check out all the pirate artifacts, or just explore the downtown area by trolley or by walking the cobblestone streets.
+There are plenty of family-friendly attractions and activities available, including visits to St. Augustine Beach, Crescent Beach, and Anastasia State Park, a wildlife sanctuary.
+You can also explore the St. Augustine Pirate & Treasure Museum to see various pirate artifacts or simply enjoy wandering the downtown area by trolley or on foot along the charming cobblestone streets.

 4. Kennedy Space Center

-Cape Canaveral has the closest beach to Disney World, where you can just relax and soak up some sun — or head directly to the Kennedy Space Center.
+Cape Canaveral offers the closest beach to Disney World, where you can relax and soak up the sun, or you can head directly to the Kennedy Space Center.

-If you are interested in science or space, the Kennedy Space Center is a wonderful day trip from Disney World.
-Take a tour of the facility, view the exhibits, see the shuttle launchpads, and experience the IMAX screening and simulator.
+If you’re interested in science or space, the Kennedy Space Center makes for a fantastic day trip from Disney World.
+You can take a tour of the facility, explore the exhibits, view the shuttle launchpads, and enjoy an IMAX screening and simulator experience.

 Address: Space Commerce Way, Merritt Island, FL 32953